 Impairment: the state of being diminished, weakened, or damaged, especially mentally or physically.

-This definition may look unusual for many s because we are conditioned to think you only have to be drunk or stoned to be impaired.
+This definition may look unusual for many because we are conditioned to think you have to be drunk or stoned to be impaired.

 Here is a list of what is included under the understanding of impairment.